Apostilles or Authentications for Accredited International Schools

 If the destination country is listed as a signatory to the Hague Convention the following time is estimated:

-- One to two weeks for priority shipping to U.S. and Canada
+- Two to three weeks for priority shipping to U.S., Mexico, and Canada

-- Three to four weeks for economy shipping internationally
+- Three to four weeks for shipping to other countries

 If the destination country is not listed on the Hague website, additional consulate verification fees will apply for any necessary translation and additional authentication.
 Please contact the Apostille coordinator for a quote, as price varies by country, and allow additional time (6–8 weeks) for shipment.